Jeep Cherokee Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Jeep Cherokee are $1,592 a year including full coverage.
-Comprehensive insurance costs an estimated $298 a year, collision insurance costs $558, and liability insurance costs around $536.
-A policy with just liability insurance costs as low as $606 a year, and coverage for high-risk drivers costs $3,450 or more.
-Teens receive the highest rates at up to $6,098 a year.
+The average insurance rates for a Jeep Cherokee are $1,592 a year for full coverage insurance.
+Comprehensive insurance costs approximately $298 each year, collision costs $558, and liability costs $536.
+Buying just liability costs as little as $606 a year, with insurance for high-risk drivers costing $3,450 or more.
+Teens cost the most to insure at $6,098 a year or more.

 Average premium for full coverage: $1,592

-Full coverage includes $500 deductibles, 30/60 split liability limits, and includes medical/PIP and uninsured motorist coverage.
-Rates are averaged for all 50 U.S. states and Cherokee trim levels.
+Includes $500 physical damage insurance deductibles, 30/60 liability coverage, and includes both medical and UM/UIM coverage.
+Prices are averaged for all 50 states and Cherokee models.

-Where you live has a significant impact on the price of auto insurance.
-More rural locations tend to have a lower frequency of comprehensive and collision claims than cities with more traffic congestion.
-The diagram below illustrates how where you live affects insurance prices.
+Your location can make a big difference on the price of auto insurance.
+Rural locations are shown to have a lower frequency of physical damage claims than cities with more traffic congestion.

 Use the form below to get customized rates for your location.